Hezbollah confirms leader Hassan Nasrallah killed in Israeli strike in Beirut

 Hezbollah denied any weapons or arms depots were located in buildings that were hit in the Beirut suburbs, the group’s media office said in a statement.

 “We found out on the television.
 There was a huge commotion in the neighbourhood,” he said.
-The family grabbed clothes, identification papers and some cash but were stuck in traffic with others trying to flee.
+The family grabbed clothes, identification papers, and some cash but got stuck in traffic with others trying to flee.

 “We’re going to the mountains.
 We’ll see how to spend the night - and tomorrow we’ll see what we can do.”